-The Algeria Supporting Open and Inclusive Democratic Institutions in Algeria programme works to build the capacities of members of parliament and train staff in core functions of the parliament as per the new constitutions and its techniques and assist the modernisation of parliamentary support services.
-Additionally, the programme assists the parliament to improve its transparency and outreach, increase the participation of civil society and citizens, and focus on continued gender and human rights mainstreaming.
+The Supporting Open and Inclusive Democratic Institutions in Algeria programme supported the modernisation of parliamentary support services by working with members of parliament and trained staff in core functions of the parliament.
+Additionally, the programme worked with the parliament to improve its transparency and outreach, to increase the participation of civil society and citizens, and to strengthen gender and human rights mainstreaming.